Abel-Gaming/AGDEvents/README.md

 # Abel Gaming Design Events
+Devoted to making scripting in LUA easier.
 Please see the WIKI (https://github.com/Abel-Gaming/AGDEvents/wiki) to view events!